 In-Depth Audio Lessons

 We largely found the Pimsleur lessons to be useful, and the vocab they teach you sticks, but the lessons were a little bit more dry and academic than Rocket’s lessons.
-They teach you the formal way of saying things, and touch on subjects that feel more adult.
+They teach you the formal way of saying things and touch on subjects that feel more adult.
 I guess that’s the best way I can describe it.

-It’s what I expect my mother in her 60’s would like from a program.
 There’s nothing wrong with that at all, but if you’re looking for something younger and more casual, Rocket would be a better choice.

 Driving Mode